Pointe Coupee Artillery: History

 Popular and influential Mexican war veteran and Rev. Richard A. Stewart of Pointe Coupee Parish began recruiting men in the spring of 1861 eventually forming what would soon become Co A of the Pointe Coupee Artillery.
-These men received more than adequate training in Baton Rouge by experienced officers of the pre war Donaldsonville Canonniers (Louisiana) of Ascension Parish one of whom transferred to Stewart's Pointe Coupee Artillery.
-Capt.
-Stewart's Pointe Coupee Artillery were the first Confederate light artillery to reach the Mississippi River stronghold at Columbus, Ky. as they began their four years of service in the Western Theater of the American Civil War.
-They were fully equipped with six smoothbore plus an additional six Confederate manufactured 6 pounder rifled Parrott guns picked up along the way in Memphis, Tennessee.
-These men were equipped with the finest cannon, caissons, limbers, horses, and ordnance available as they were transported from New Orleans to the scene of conflict with plenty of trained men to operate them.
-In October 1861 a large number of men from New Orleans then serving in the Watson Battery of New Orleans transferred to the Pointe Coupee Artillery at Columbus, Ky.
+These men received more than adequate training in Baton Rouge by experienced officers of the pre war Donaldsonville Canonniers (Louisiana) of Ascension Parish one of whom transferred to Capt.
+Stewart's Pointe Coupee Artillery.
+He assured, they were the first Confederate light artillery to reach the Mississippi River stronghold at Columbus, Ky. as they began their four years of service in the Western Theater of the American Civil War.
+They went off to war fully equipped with six smoothbore cannon and picked up in Memphis, Tennessee an additional six Confederate manufactured 6 pounder Parrott rifles.
+Stewart assured his men were equipped with the finest cannon, caissons, limbers, horses, and ordnance available as they were transported from Baton Rouge to the scene of conflict with plenty of trained men to operate them.
+In October 1861, many men from New Orleans, then serving in the Watson Battery of New Orleans, transferred to the Pointe Coupee Artillery at Columbus, Kentucky.
 They formed the nucleus of what would soon become Co.
-B. Stewart's Pointe Coupee Artillery were distinguished during the Battle of Belmont and other determined engagements defending the important Columbus, Kentucky stronghold on the Miss.
-River.
-Afterward the men were active in defense of Island Number Ten.
-Stewart's continued recruiting efforts assured the formation of a third company which officially became Co.
-C in August 1862 creating a full artillery battalion of three companies.
+B. The battery distinguished itself during the Battle of Belmont and other determined engagements defending that important Miss.
+River stronghold.
+Afterward, the men were active in defense of Island Number Ten.
 Stewart accompanied Co.
-A when ordered to Fort Pillow where they assisted in the strengthening of the fort and afterward endured the terrific and lengthy naval bombardment.
-Co.
-B was captured at the surrender of Island No. 10 in April, 1862 and sent to northern prison camps.
-Stewart was promoted to Major in June 1862 and Sr. 1st Lt.
-Alcide Bouanchaud became Captain at that time.
-Major R. A. Stewart was also authorized by Lieutenant General Leonidas Polk to form Stewart's Louisiana Legion and recruited several infantry companies and a squadron of cavalry in Louisiana.
-Stewart held the rank of Colonel, such rank had apparently not yet been approved by the Confederate War Department, when he tendered his resignation from Confederate service disgruntled that his many recruits for his Legion had been diverted to other commands.
-His resignation was accepted by Confederates authorities soon after.
-In mid 1862 the Pointe Coupee Artillery Battalion consisted of Senior Capt.
+A when ordered to Fort Pillow.
+There they assisted in the strengthening of the fort and later endured the terrific and lengthy naval bombardment.
+The Confederate surrender of Island No. 10 in April, 1862 left most of Co.
+B prisoners of war for several months.
+The Confederates promoted Stewart to major in June 1862 and Sr. 1st Lt.
+Alcide Bouanchaud became captain at that time.
+Major R. A. Stewart was also authorized by Lt.
+Gen. Leonidas Polk authorized Major Stewart to form Stewart's Louisiana Legion.
+Stewart recruited several infantry companies and a squadron of cavalry in Louisiana to accompany his battery.
+Stewart presented himself as a colonel when he tendered his resignation from Confederate service disgruntled that his many recruits for his legion had been diverted to other commands.
+Stewart's continued recruiting efforts assured the formation of a third company in August 1862, creating a full artillery battalion of three companies.

+In mid 1862, the Pointe Coupee Artillery Battalion consisted of Sr. Capt.
 Alcide Bouanchaud of Co.
 A, Capt.
 William A. Davidson of Co.
 B and Capt.
 Alex Chust of Co.
-C. Co.
-B was paroled from prison and sent downriver to near Vicksburg, Mississippi in early Sept.
-1862.
+C. Early Sept.
+1862 saw Co.
+B paroled as prisoners of war.
 All three companies were present with at least some engaged at the Second Battle of Corinth in early October 1862.
 A section of Co.
 A and a section of Co.
-B with Capt.
-Bouanchaud in command contributed considerably to the successful Confederate ambush of pursuing Union troops at the Battle of Coffeeville in north Mississippi in early December 1862.
+B, with Capt.
+Bouanchaud in command, contributed considerably to the successful Confederate ambush of pursuing Union troops at the early December 1862 Battle of Coffeeville in north Mississippi.